Academic Catalog 2024-2025

 To be eligible for the Cal Grant TCP Program, students must be enrolled at least half-time.
 Students enrolled less than full-time will have their Cal Grants pro-rated.
 The tuition and fees component of the Cal Grant cannot pay more than the student’s tuition and fee charges for the semester.

 All Cal Grants listed on a Financial Aid Offer Letter are to be considered "estimated" until the final budget is passed into law by the California legislature.
-Before a Cal Grant can be added to a student's Financial Aid Offer Letter, the GPS Student Financial Services office must review the data provided by the student and parents on the FAFSA to make sure that the student is financially eligible.
+Before a Cal Grant can be added to a student's Financial Aid Offer Letter, the GPS One-Stop Student Financial Services office must review the data provided by the student and parents on the FAFSA to make sure that the student is financially eligible.

 Cal Grant A-TCP is for students from low to middle-income families.
 It is restricted to paying tuition and mandatory fee charges only.
 The amount of the Cal Grant is determined upon approval of a final State of California budget.

 Cal Grant B-TCP is for students with exceptionally high need (based on the FAFSA).
 In addition to the tuition and fees component, Cal Grant B-TCP pays an Access Grant.
 PLNU credits these funds directly to the student's account to help pay down semester charges.
-However, the student has the option of receiving Access Grant funds as a check each semester by submitting the 2023-2024 Cal Grant B Access Funds Form to the GPS Student Financial Services office before the end of each semester's Add Period.
+However, the student has the option of receiving Access Grant funds as a check each semester by submitting the 2024-2025 Cal Grant B Access Funds Form to the GPS One-Stop Student Financial Services office before the end of each semester's Add Period.
 After that date, the semester Access Grant is credited to the student's account.
 The amount of the Cal Grant and Access Grant is determined upon approval of a final State of California budget.

 Students interested in applying for the Cal Grant TCP must submit a G-44 form to CSAC, and the Commission must approve the application prior to PLNU offering the Cal Grant.